firepd/MassNE/readme.md

 ### MassNE: Exploring Higher-Order Interactions with Marginal Effect for Massive Battle Outcome Prediction

-Source code and dataset of MassNE.
+Source code and dataset of MassNE (the 2023 Web Conference paper).

 ### Introduction